Profile of Il Palazzone

 His project soon became the talk of the town, and Mario’s wines were quickly recognized as some of the finest of the new generation of Brunello di Montalcino.
-However, in 2000 Mario decided to move onto pastures new, and Il Palazzone was sold to Richard Parsons, the former CEO of Time Warner and a man for whom wine was a serious business.
+However, in 2000 Mario decided to move onto new pastures, and Il Palazzone was sold to Richard Parsons, the former CEO of Time Warner and a man for whom wine was a serious business.
 Assembling a crack team, including British estate manager Laura Gray and winemaker Paolo Vagaggini, Parsons set Il Palazzone on a course toward greatness.

 Il Palazzone Brunello di Montalcino